 Provider credit balance problems are often difficult to see.
 To help you find accounts that need your attention without pouring over aging reports and opening individual Ledgers, use the Provider Credit Balances Manager.
 Accounts displayed in the manager will include at least one provider with a credit balance, which indicates that you should investigate it further using the Allocate Credit Balances feature.

 To access the manager, from the Ledger click File > Provider Credit Balances Manager.
 Select the view options needed, and click OK.
 Now, double-click a patient’s account to open its Allocate Credit Balances window.
 Here you can adjust the balance(s) as previously discussed.

-These new tools will reduce accounting headaches by helping you identify accounts that require your attention and correcting the problems for you so that you can keep your patients’ accounts up to date and accurate.
-Download and install Dentrix G7.3 today and simplify the process of transferring patient/provider balances within a family easily, with no adverse effects on the Ledger or patient walkout statements.
+These tools will reduce accounting headaches by helping you identify accounts that require your attention and correcting the problems for you so that you can keep your patients’ accounts up to date and accurate.
+Simplify the process of transferring patient/provider balances within a family easily, with no adverse effects on the Ledger or patient walkout statements.

 How Can It Help Me in My Office?

 - Dentrix finds the problems, does the math, and then posts all the adjustments for you.
 You don’t have to waste time searching for problems and running multiple reports to make sure you made the adjustments correctly.